bardack134/Automated-Form-Submission-using-Selenium-WebDriver/README.md

 ## Usage:

--Useful for anyone needing to automate the process of filling and submitting forms on web pages.
+-This script is just a basic example of using Selenium -Useful for anyone needing to automate the process of filling and submitting forms on web pages.
 -It demonstrates the usage of Selenium WebDriver for web automation tasks.